How to ease your child's back-to-school anxiety during the COVID-19 pandemic

-BANGOR, Maine — Heading back to the classroom after more than a year of learning from home can be a stressful reality for some students.
+BANGOR, Maine — Heading back to the classroom after more than a year of learning from home because of the COVID-19 pandemic, can be a stressful reality for some students.

 Several outbreaks across the state have recently forced schools to switch to remote learning full-time, but some school districts across Maine are expanding their number of in-person learning days.